practicalli-johnny/practicalli-johnny/README.md

 [![available-for-hire](https://raw.githubusercontent.com/practicalli/graphic-design/live/available-for-hire.svg)](https://www.linkedin.com/in/jr0cket/)

-[An engineer with a wide range of commercial and community experiences](https://www.linkedin.com/in/jr0cket/) over the last two and a half decades, with predominantly Clojure experience since 2017.
-The kinds of roles I have carried out commercially include:
+[An engineer with a wide range of commercial & community experiences](https://www.linkedin.com/in/jr0cket/) over the last 25 years.

 * **_Consultancy_**: analysis, architecture, design & implementation embedded with customers
 * **_CTO_**: developing the technical capability of the business for early stage startup companies